Are you tired of wasting valuable time trying to find the root cause of SQL Server performance problems?

 SentryOne Monitor can monitor database targets on your local network or on virtual machines in AWS and Azure.
-You can also monitor databases on Azure SQL Database Managed Instance.
+You can also monitor databases on Amazon RDS, Azure SQL DB and Azure SQL Database Managed Instance.

 You’ll need to install the SentryOne client application on a system with access to your database monitoring targets.
 The SentryOne client includes a collection service and a local SQL Server Express database that enable secure data collection from databases that are not exposed to the Internet.

-After you install the SentryOne client and configure your targets, you’ll be able to do all of your monitoring from any web browser with our Universal Client portal at https://monitor.sentryone.com.
+After you install the SentryOne client and configure your targets, you’ll be able to do all of your monitoring from any web browser at https://monitor.sentryone.com.

 Use the Health view to see which database targets have events detected.
 You can click on an event to see more details and information.